accre/SLURM/README.md

 SLURM
 =====

-This repo contains example SLURM scripts for submitting to the cluster.
+== Test Commnads ==

+- slurm-commands.sh: contains lots of examples of SLURM commands and how to customize the output of each command

+== Test Scripts ==

 Make sure to change the email if you want to submit these scripts.
 To submit to the cluster type:

 sbatch SCRIPT_NAME.slurm